datr-studio/zudi/README.md

 ## About the name Zudi

-Fun fact: the word “zuud” in Farsi means fast or quick, hence the name and is a credit to my beautiful Persian wife.
-Zudi, roughly translated, means `something fast`.
+Fun fact: the word “zud” in Farsi means fast or quick, hence the name and is a credit to my beautiful Persian wife.
+Zudi, roughly translated, means “something fast”.